What is a Proof of Concept (PoC) in Software Development?

 To Jump-Start the Software Product Development Process

-PoC can help you present a solid business case for your project.
+PoC is a must for unique and complex projects that can help you present a solid business case.
 After all, it often comes with a product roadmap.
 With a product roadmap, you can outline the direction and the steps you need to build the product.

 Proof of Concept Example